-The Programme has two categories of beneficiaries; direct and indirect.
+The Programme had two categories of beneficiaries; direct and indirect.
 The direct beneficiaries are poor communities and households within the seven districts in Western Kenya.
-Particular attention is given to vulnerable groups and women.
-The estimated number of direct beneficiaries is about 600,000 individuals, considering that part of the total population is semi-rural.
-Among the direct beneficiaries are the Programme‘s target groups, i.e., communities and households that are directly involved in activities supported by PALWECO.
-Other direct beneficiaries benefit through capacities developed and strengthened by the Programme.
+Particular attention was given to vulnerable groups and women.
+The estimated number of direct beneficiaries was about 600,000 individuals, considering that part of the total population is semi-rural.
+Among the direct beneficiaries wee the Programme‘s target groups, i.e., communities and households that were directly involved in activities supported by PALWECO.
+Other direct beneficiaries benefited through capacities developed and strengthened by the Programme.

-The overall (long term) objective of PALWECO is decreased poverty in selected districts of Western Kenya through improved living standards and livelihoods of rural population.
-Major improvement of the living standards and livelihoods will take a substantial time whereby the entire life span of the Programme will probably be beyond ten years horizon.
+The overall (long term) objective of PALWECO was decreased poverty in selected districts of Western Kenya through improved living standards and livelihoods of rural population.
+Major improvement of the living standards and livelihoods were supported by the programme.

-The purpose of the first phase of PALWECO is strengthened capacity of rural population in selected districts of Western Kenya to influence structures and processes affecting them and in-creased wealth from farming and non-farming activities in a sustainable way.
+The purpose of PALWECO was to strengthening capacity of rural population in selected districts of Western Kenya to influence structures and processes affecting them and in-creased wealth from farming and non-farming activities in a sustainable way.